 For many students, the ACT is the first standardized test that will have a substantial impact on their future, and that realization alone can generate substantial anxiety.
 Getting an early start can often help ameliorate anxiety and put students in a significantly better position to achieve their greatest potential.

 As part of the preparation process we recommend students take a proctored ACT exam at Next Level Learning.
 Taking a practice exam provides a valuable opportunity for students to work on test-taking skills and to see how they perform under pressure.
 A practice exam also helps students develop better time management skills.

 The test consists of four separate sections, plus an optional writing test.
-The total time is 2 hours 55 minutes, plus optional writing test (40min.)
+The total time is 2 hours 55 minutes, plus 40 minutes for the optional writing test.
 There is no guessing penalty.
 Each question is multiple choice with four or five possible answer choices (depending on the section).

 English Test | 45 minutes | 75 questions

 Reading Comprehension | 35 minutes | 40 questions

 Tested on ability to derive meaning from the text and determine implied meaning.

 Science Test | 35 minutes | 40 questions

 The content of the science test includes biology, chemistry, physics, and the Earth/space sciences (for example, geology, astronomy, and meteorology).
 Advanced knowledge in these subjects is not required, but knowledge acquired in general, introductory science courses is needed to answer some of the questions.
 The test emphasizes scientific reasoning skills over recall of scientific content, skill in mathematics, or reading ability.
 (Verbatim from ACT website)